'DO!' Sol LeWitt's Fierce, Funny, Extraordinary Letter to Eva Hesse

 –Sol LeWitt to Eva Hesse (April 1965)

-Sol LeWitt and Eva Hesse met in 1960 in downtown New York as two young forces orbiting the restless, postwar avant-garde art world.
-LeWitt was 32, a rising figure in conceptual and minimalist art.
-Hesse was 24, a German-born sculptor still finding her form.
-They hailed from different worlds and had radically different styles, but something clicked.
+Sol LeWitt and Eva Hesse met in 1960 in downtown New York.
+LeWitt was a 32-year-old conceptual minimalist on the fast track to recognition; Hesse was 24, a German-born sculptor still finding her form.
+They came from different worlds, worked in radically different ways, but something clicked.

 Her vulnerability sharpened his clarity.
 His structure steadied her chaos.
-They formed a deep, enduring bond — equal parts adoration, admiration, and creative combustion.
+They formed a deep, enduring bond built on adoration, admiration, and creative combustion.
 It was the kind of friendship most people never find.
-Rooted in beauty, raw affection, full of tension and tenderness, challenge and care.
-Two artists, two people, who saw each other clearly, and made each other braver.
+Rooted in beauty and raw affection.
+Full of tension and tenderness, challenge and care.
+Two artists who saw each other clearly, and made each other better and braver.

 LeWitt revered Hesse.
 He saw in her a brilliance she struggled to see in herself.
 Her work was messy, raw, fragile, alive.
 He understood what she was doing when few others did.
-Many who saw their relationship as a mentor-protégé completely missed the real shape of their bond.
-Theirs was a relationship of equals.
-Deeply connected.
-Fiercely mutual.
-Intellectually electric.
-Emotionally rare.
+Many read their relationship as mentor-protégé, but that completely misses the real shape of it.
+Theirs was a bond of equals.
+Deeply connected, fiercely mutual, intellectually electric, and emotionally rare.

-In the spring of 1965, Hesse was living in Germany, alone and adrift, creatively blocked and full of doubt.
+In the spring of 1965, Hesse was living in Germany, alone and adrift, creatively blocked and drowning in doubt.
 She wrote to LeWitt in despair.
-Her work was worthless, she didn't belong, she might never make anything meaningful.
-What she received in return was a five-page, profanity-laced bolt of clarity and encouragement.
+Her work was worthless.
+She didn't belong.
+She might never make anything meaningful.
+LeWitt's response was a five-page, profanity-laced bolt of of clarity and encouragement.

-LeWitt didn't coddle Hesse.
+LeWitt didn't coddle her.
 He had no patience for her self-doubt.
-With a single, unforgettable directive he commanded her: "Stop thinking and just DO!"
+With a single, unforgettable directive, he commanded: "Stop thinking and just DO!"

 His fierce, funny, now-famous handwritten letter has since become one of the great manifestos of creative courage.
-A love letter to the act of making.
-And, one of the most powerful letters ever written to an artist in crisis.
+A love letter to the act of making and a field manual for any artist in crisis.

-Hesse and LeWitt remained close for the next five years, exchanging letters, visiting studios, watching each other's work evolve in wildly different but parallel ways.
-Then, in 1970, Hesse died suddenly, tragically from a brain tumor.
+Hesse and LeWitt remained close for the next five years, exchanging letters, visiting each other's studios, watching each other's work evolve in wildly different but parallel ways.
+Then, in 1970, Hesse died suddenly, tragically, from a brain tumor.
 She was just 34.

 After her death, LeWitt created several tributes.
 One of the most haunting was Wall Drawing #46, composed entirely of "not straight" lines.
 His clean world, bent by grief.